BobBurns/tinyexpr/README.md

 This is a fork of https://github.com/codeplea/tinyexpr

-I've copy/modified tinyexpr.c tinyexpr.h to tinyexpr_bitw.c tinyexpr.h
+I've copy/modified tinyexpr.c tinyexpr.h to tinyexpr_bitw.c tinyexpr_bitw.h
 It has been altered from the original software to be used for bitwise operations Most notably all of the double types are now int, and most of the floating point math funcitons are commented out.